Kumana National Park Bird Watching Safari Tour

 What is Kumana famous for?

-Of course, birdwatching is what the Kumana is most famous for being the habitat of a diverse array of bird species.
-The park is just as famous for the larger diversity of migratory birds coming to the place, turning it into a favorite pilgrim site for nature lovers and bird photographers.
+Of course, birdwatching is what the Kumana is most famous for, being the habitat of a diverse array of bird species.
+The park is just as famous for the larger diversity of migratory birds coming to the place, turning it into a favourite pilgrimage site for nature lovers and bird photographers.

-How much does it cost for a jeep safari in Kumana?
+How much does a Kumana National Park safari cost?

-What is the entry fee to Kumana National Park?
+What is the entry fee for Kumana National Park?

 When is the best time to visit Kumana?